-The mission of the Internal Audit Department is to provide to the Chairman of the Company and to the Board of Directors, via the Audit Committee, the analysis, evaluation and efficient supervision of the internal control systems and management of relevant risks of the Company.
-The purposes of Internal Audit include supervision of the reliability and integrity of the financial information, both accounting and management; the procedures to record them; the information systems; the accounting and data processing; and the procedures used to share this information; and in particular to evaluate the reliability of the SCIIF established.
+The Internal Audit Statute, approved in March 2014, states that this Office's mission is to provide the Company's Chairman and the Board of Directors, through the Audit Committee, with the analysis, evaluation and effective oversight of the internal control systems and relevant risk management of the Company.

+Amongst its functions are oversight of the reliability and integrity of financial information, both accounting and management; the procedures for its registration; information systems; accounting and data processing; and the procedures used to communicate said information; and, in particular, evaluate the reliability of the regulated financial information that the Company must periodically provide in compliance with the applicable regulations, as well as those established through the Internal Control System.
-The people in charge of processes and airports participate in the design, review and updating of the SCIIF in the part that is applicable to them, such that their involvement, the task of the Internal Control Department and the supervision by the Internal Audit Department, enables the Finance Department to evaluate the efficiency and quality of internal control of the financial information.

-F.1.2.
-Whether, in the process of preparation of the financial information, the following elements exist:

-• Departments and/or mechanisms responsible for: (i) the design and review of the organisational structure; (ii) clearly defining the lines of responsibility and authority, with a proper distribution of tasks and functions; and (iii) that sufficient procedures exist for correct dissemination thereof in the entity.
+- F.1.2.
+Whether, in the process of preparation of the financial information, the following elements exist: - Departments and/or mechanisms responsible for:(i) the design and review of the organisational structure; (ii) clearly defining the lines of responsibility and authority, with a proper distribution of tasks and functions; and (iii) that sufficient procedures exist for correct dissemination thereof in the entity.